Risk is Your Business – Maybe

 The SIC Code (Standard Industrial Classification) is a part of a business classification system.

-A Standard Industry Classification code, or SIC is a four digit numerical code which is assigned by the U.S. government to businesses, to make it easier to identify the primary activity of the business.
+A Standard Industry Classification code, or SIC is a four digit numerical code which is assigned by the U.S. government to businesses.
+So the idea to make it easier to identify the primary activity of the business.
 It is an indicator of the kind of business a company is in.

 The combination of the first and second digits then defines the major industry group.
 In our example, 30 will designate ‘Rubber and Miscellaneous Plastic Products’.

 The SIC code’s digits are grouped to identify the industry and industry group.
-The first two digits in the SIC code identify the major industry group.
+The first two digits in SIC industry codes identify the major industry group.
 The third digit identifies the industry group and the fourth digit identifies the industry.

 In fact, the Internal Revenue Service will use the SIC code that you select.
 This is in order to determine if your business tax returns are comparable to the other businesses in your industry.
 Therefore, if your tax deductions do not reasonably resemble the other businesses in your industry, your business could be audited.

 Furthermore, some companies may be labeled high-risk when they do not select the right SIC codes to classify their company.
-However, if you understand how the business classification system works, then you can choose the correct code on your first try.
+However, if you understand how the business classification system works, great!
+Then you can choose the correct code on your first try.

 The North American Industry Classification System (NAICS) is another business classification code.